About the Telescope

 About the Space Telescope Science Institute

-The Space Telescope Science Institute (STScI) is a science center located on the campus of The Johns Hopkins University and operated by the Association of Universities for Research in Astronomy (AURA) for NASA.
+The institute is located on the campus of Johns Hopkins University in Baltimore, Maryland, and is operated by the Association of Universities for Research in Astronomy (AURA) for NASA.

 Public outreach is at the heart of STScI’s mission.
 The communications and outreach team finds innovative ways to share complex scientific discoveries with the public.
 An interdisciplinary group of communications professionals and scientists works together to prepare and disseminate news items, as well as posters, exhibits, and other informal education products in print and electronic formats.

 WebbTelescope.org is produced by the Space Telescope Science Institute's Office of Public Outreach (OPO).